toncho11/DosWindowsNet/README.md

 ## What it is?

-It is a .NET library for ASCII DOS windows.
+It is a .NET library for ASCII DOS windows allowing for text-based interfaces.
 It also comes with an example email eapplication.

 ![Alt text](/screenshots/email2.png?raw=true "email.exe can check e-mail from gmail")